msmichellegar/hairbnb/README.md

-# hairbnb
+# Hairbnb

-A website clone (built for educational purposes).
+This is a simplified version of the Airbnb front page (built for educational purposes).
+The full tutorial for building this page can be found [here](https://github.com/msmichellegar/building-hairbnb).